Vitamin K is used in the treatment of nutritional deficiencies

 Common side effects

-Altered taste, Cyanosis (bluish discoloration of the skin), Shortness of breath, Flushing, Increased bilirubin in the blood, Decreased blood pressure, Itching, Skin erosion, Skin eruptions
+Altered taste, Cyanosis (bluish discoloration of the skin), Shortness of breath, Flushing (sense of warmth in the face, ears, neck and trunk), Increased bilirubin in the blood, Decreased blood pressure, Itching, Skin erosion, Skin eruptions

 Do not take anticoagulants ('blood thinners') such as warfarin (Coumadin) while you are taking phytonadione unless told to do so by your doctor, If you are taking orlistat (Xenical), take it 2 hours before or 2 hours after taking vitamin K.